NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/04a-speech.md

 #### Generative AI model parameters

 1. Review the generative AI model's *Advanced settings*.
 One way you can affect the model's responses is by configuring the **temperature** of the response.
 The *temperature* is a parameter that controls the randomness or creativity of the model's responses.
 When the model is set to a lower temperature, its responses are more predictable and factual.
 As the temperature increases, more variability and creativity are added.
 The higher temperature setting is useful for brainstorming, its conversational tone, and generating varied examples.
-If the temperature is too high however, it can result in responses that do not make much sense and aren't reliable.
+If the temperature is too high, however, it can result in responses that do not make much sense and aren't reliable.

 1. Expand **Advanced settings (1)**, change the **Response temperature (2)**, then click **Apply changes (3)**.
-Repeat the same prompt as before `How does speech synthesis work?` to observe the difference.
+Repeat the same prompt as before, `How does speech synthesis work?` to observe the difference.

     ![](./media/lab4a-e1t7p1.png)

 1. Another setting for the model is **proactive engagement**.
 Activating the toggle **on** means the agent initiates the conversation.
-Try turning the proactive engagement **On (1)**, then click on **Apply changes (2)** and starting a new conversation with the agent.
+Try turning the proactive engagement **On (1)**, then click on **Apply changes (2)** and start a new conversation with the agent.

     ![](./media/lab4a-e1t7p2.png)